jncraton/BWMetaAI/README.md

 This includes an AI preprocessor which implements some new commands that you can use if you want to add your own syles or build orders.

+### message(string)

+Displays the string as a message from the AI.
+This does not require a block to jump to like debug() does.

+### wait_resources(min, gas)

+Waits until the ai has the corresponding amount of minerals and gas in the bank.

 ### build_start(amount, building, [priority])

 Builds {amount} of {building} at {priority} and waits for construction to start.
 Priority defaults to 80.